-Working on campus is a great opportunity to gain experience, build your resume, and develop essential professional skills.
+Working on campus is a great opportunity for international students to gain experience, build their resume, and develop essential professional skills.

 Develop your network and build connections by engaging with your professors and classmates, participating in university activities and programs, joining student organizations, and holding leadership positions.